Skip to main content

 type: filter

-param: VARIABLE
+param: VARIABLE-NAME

 where: ALADINO-BOOLEAN-EXPRESSION